-Its strategy consists of supporting the launch of new funds, as well as examining opportunities for direct investments in external managers.
+Its development and diversification strategy consists of supporting the launch of new funds, as well as examining opportunities for direct investments in external managers.

 Sienna Capital generates revenue via capital gains, interest income, dividends and fees earned through revenue-sharing agreements with its underlying managers.